How should a first-time foreign visitor pay in China?

 Best path: Second wallet, second card, then cash

 Do not debug in a queue.
 Step aside, switch data/Wi-Fi, try the fallback, and resolve the wallet later.
+A staffed counter has to take cash, and an unattended machine has to display a cash route and a service phone number.

 Decision point